hds-sandbox/RDM_biodata_course/develop/02_NGS_data.md

 Before proceeding with data analysis, quality control is performed to assess the accuracy and reliability of the raw sequencing data.
 Low-quality reads and potential sequencing artifacts are filtered out to ensure the reliability of downstream analyses.
 Most useful tools to track Quality Control are FastQC and MultiQC.

-!!!
-"Bioinformatics data from QC"
+!!! note "Bioinformatics data from QC"

-    - **FastQC**: FastQC is a widely-used bioinformatics tool that provides a comprehensive assessment of the quality of sequencing data, generating valuable insights into potential issues or biases in the data.
+    - *FastQC**: FastQC is a widely-used bioinformatics tool that provides a comprehensive assessment of the quality of sequencing data, generating valuable insights into potential issues or biases in the data.
     - **MultiQC**: MultiQC is a companion tool that simplifies the process of aggregating and visualizing quality control metrics from multiple samples or datasets, allowing for a quick overview of data quality across an entire project.

 ### Data Alignment

 In DNA sequencing, the reads are aligned to a reference genome using alignment algorithms to determine the specific location of each read in the genome.
 For RNA-Seq experiments, reads are aligned to a reference transcriptome to identify gene expression levels.

-!!!
-"Bioinformatics data from alignment"
+!!! note "Bioinformatics data from alignments"

     -  **BAM/SAM**: These are binary and text versions, respectively, of Sequence Alignment/Map (SAM) files.
 SAM files store the alignment information of sequencing reads to a reference genome or transcriptome.
 BAM files are compressed and more space-efficient, making them the preferred format for storing aligned reads.
     - **FASTA**: FASTA files store nucleotide or amino acid sequences, and they are often used for reference sequences or assembled contigs.
 Each sequence in a FASTA file begins with a single-line description, followed by the actual sequence data.
     - **GTF/GFF**: These files are used to annotate genomic features, such as genes, exons, and transcripts.
 Gene Transfer Format (GTF) and General Feature Format (GFF) files include information on feature positions, names, and additional attributes.
     - **Alignment indexes**: These are reference data structures that facilitate efficient and rapid mapping of sequencing reads to a reference genome or transcriptome during Next Generation Sequencing (NGS) data analysis.